data-intelligence-analysis/dataworks_scripts/Correct_HeaderRows_v1.0/README.md

 v1.0 - Current version

 <b>Coming soon</b>:
 v1.1 - Convert all files to UTF8, and convert header to delimiter of choice.
-New file added header_converted.txt/header_converter.csv depending on file choice
+New file added header_converted.txt/header_converter.csv depending on choice of file